kr-colab/disperseNN/README.md

   * tree sequences
   * pre-processed numpy arrays

-Within each mode- `predict` or `train`- you may specify different types of input data, each requiring its own set of additional command line parameters; details below.
+Within each mode- `predict` or `train`- you may specify different types of input data, each requiring its own set of additional command line parameters.
+More details are below.